samuel-alves21/influency-lap/README.md

 # Influency-lab

-A landpage made to an instagram influencer
+A landing-page made to an instagram influencer

 ## Layout